DaGeRe-anonymBasicForReviews/jetty-evaluation/README.md

 This repository evaluates to which degree [Peass](https://github.com/DaGeRe/peass) is able to identify performance regressions in the application server jetty.

-It is assumed that `$PROJECTFOLDER` is your local jetty folder (execute `git clone https://github.com/eclipse/jetty.project.git` to get the project) and that you have build the evaluation project (`mvn clean package`).
+It is assumed that `$PROJECTFOLDER` is your local jetty folder (execute `git clone https://github.com/eclipse/jetty.project.git` to get the project) and that you have built the evaluation project (`mvn clean package`).
 Additionally, it is assumed that you can transfer the experimental repository using `$MYURL` (e.g. you could create a GitHub repository and and replace `$MYURL` by this repository).

 ## Tree Reading